 Delivery of this scope will be enhanced through additional activities to ensure alignment with the Downtown Coordination Plan and Communication Framework.

 We have a great downtown and want to make it even more resilient, attractive, and welcoming.
-Today, aging water and sewer pipes, roads, and sidewalks are in need of attention; we need to replace them before they break which could cause floods and other damage.

 Work like this doesn’t happen overnight.
 It takes years to study, engage with the community, plan for and implement a generational renewal of municipal downtown infrastructure.
 That means construction and related disruptions, and we’re committed to phasing and carrying out this work in a way that minimizes the impacts to people living in, working in, and visiting downtown Guelph.

 Construction will begin in 2026 and is expected to take up to 10 years to complete.
 As we rebuild roads we’ll also be modernizing and beautifying the streetscape.
 With intentional and responsible planning, the infrastructure we build today will create the foundation for prosperity, sustainability, and well-being for half a century or longer.

 We’re committed to working with the downtown community to plan and schedule this work in a way that limits the impact to daily life as much as possible.
 Together, we’ll create innovative solutions to keep our historic core thriving during construction.

 This project is part of the overall Downtown Renewal Program to revitalize and transform Downtown Guelph for even more prosperity and well-being.